scenerystack/community/docs/reference/api/scenery/KeyboardDragListener.md

 # KeyboardDragListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/KeyboardDragListener.ts](https://github.com/phetsims/scenery/blob/main/js/listeners/KeyboardDragListener.ts) for the most up-to-date information.

 ## Overview

 An input listener for keyboard-based drag interactions, allowing objects to be moved using the arrow keys or